California myotis: Roosting activity

 During the day, the California myotis will roost in the bark of dead trees, particularly ponderosa pines, rock crevices, or buildings.
 The California myotis prefers forested areas and is seldom found in urban environments or open rural spaces.
 However, they will occasionally roost in man-made structures like abandoned wooden houses, sign boards, and mine tunnels.
 Both male and female myotis tend to move around without a fixed preference for a specific or frequently used hiding place, instead choosing the most accessible hiding spot once they have finished foraging.

 Foraging

 The California myotis tend to emerge just after dusk and just before dawn to forage.
 Foraging is done close to the foliage of trees and larger shrubs, usually within a few feet of the ground.
 Diet includes moths, flies, and other flying insects.
 Their flight is slow and highly maneuverable, which assists in prey capture.
-The California myotis tend to emerge just after dusk and just before dawn to forage.
-Foraging is done close to the foliage of trees and larger shrubs, usually within 10 feet of the ground.
-Diet includes moths, flies, and other flying insects.
-Their flight is slow and highly maneuverable, which assists in prey capture.
 The California myotis begins foraging right after sunset, feeding rapidly before finding a roosting site near their foraging grounds to rest for a period of time; this behavior is repeated until daybreak.

 The California myotis seeks out water throughout the night, with certain watering holes being favored.
 In order to drink water, these bats will glide over the surface of the pond with their heads bent forward and jaw open, allowing them to scoop up water with their mouth.